 - Strong Family Resemblance: Jotaro and especially Joseph resemble him.

-- Super Strength: As first with his ripple training, most of Jonathan's ability came from pumping his foes and obstacles full of hamon...
+- Super Strength: As first with his Hamon training, most of Jonathan's ability came from pumping his foes and obstacles full of Hamon...
 Then came Zeppeli's Ultimate Deep Pass Overdrive, and Jonathan became so strong that he could absolutely manhandle Tarkus, a literal giant, as well as effortlessly crush the steel collar binding his neck that aforementioned giant outright said he had problems breaking.

 - Sympathy for the Devil: The only character in the entire franchise that could actually bring himself to genuinely like Dio, save perhaps Dio's mother.